jamesliudotcc/wallet-photos/README.md

 #### Node |> Express

 I seriously considered implementing this in Flask or Django because I prefer to work in Python.
 But as much as I prefer Python, I know and understand Javascript, Node.js, and Express much better at this stage.
+Adding Typescript was enough new technology.

 #### SQLite |> TypeORM |> PostgreSQL |> TypeORM